Opinion

 The plaintiff next claims that the court applied the wrong standard in calculating the award of attorney’s fees pursuant to § 47a-18a.
 She maintains that the court improperly awarded attorney’s fees as 15 percent of the total damages awarded to her.
 We agree that the court applied an improper standard for determining attorney’s fees.

 The following additional facts are relevant to our review of this issue.
-As noted, the court originally did not award attorney's fees for the illegal entry.
-On October 1, 2003, the court held a hearing on that issue and awarded $202.45 in attorney's fees to the plaintiff for the defendant's illegal entry into her apartment.
-On January 23, 2004, the plaintiff filed a motion for articulation requesting that the court clarify its decision regarding the award of attorney's fees.
-The court issued an articulation on June 23, 2004, indicating that it had based the award of attorney's fees "on fifteen (15%) percent fee of the actual award that the plaintiff's attorney gained for his client: $1,238 judgment plus $111.72 interest, totaling $1,349.72."
+As noted, the court originally did not award attorney’s fees for the illegal entry.
+On October 1, 2003, the court held a hearing on that issue and awarded $202.45 in attorney’s fees to the plaintiff for the defendant’s illegal entry into her apartment.
+On January 23,2004, the plaintiff filed a motion for articulation requesting that the court clarify its decision regarding the award of attorney’s fees.
+The court issued an articulation on June 23, 2004, indicating that it had based the award of attorney’s fees “on fifteen (15%) percent fee of the actual award that the plaintiffs attorney gained for his client: $1238 judgment plus $111.72 interest, totaling $1349.72.”

 In this case, the court focused solely on the amount involved and the results obtained when it fixed counsel fees as a percentage of the award of damages.
-The court ignored the other factors relevant to the reasonableness of attorney's fees in this case.
-The court did not consider, for example, work performed by the plaintiff's counsel, as documented by the attorney's affidavits, prevailing hourly rates or the award of attorney's fees in similar cases.
-The court abused its discretion in seizing from the full panoply of relevant factors merely one factor, to the exclusion and disregard of the others.
+The court ignored the other factors relevant to the reasonableness of attorney’s fees in this case.
+The court did not consider, for example, work performed by the plaintiffs counsel, as documented by the attorney’s affidavits, prevailing hourly rates or the award of attorney’s fees in similar cases.
+The court abused its discretion in seizing from the full panoply of relevant factors merely one factor to the exclusion and disregard of the others.
 See id.

-Additionally, establishing attorney's fees, in this instance, merely as a percentage of the award is not an appropriate criterion for determining reasonable attorney's fees because doing so contravenes the statute's purpose of protecting tenants who are victims of illegal entry.
-Our Supreme Court has recognized the disparity of power between landlords and tenants and has acknowledged that subjecting landlords to the payment of punitive damages materially increases the likelihood of deterring landlords' abuses of power.
-Freeman v.
-Alamo Management Co., 221 Conn.
-674, 683-84, 607 A.2d 370 (1992).
-The same reasoning is true for the award of reasonable attorney's fees.
-The award of reasonable attorney's fees may deter violations, encourage tenants to seek *815 relief and ensure competent counsel for tenants who do litigate.
-The court's narrow interpretation of the attorney's fees provision found in § 47a-18a would have the contrary effect of discouraging tenants whose rights have been violated to seek vindication of their rights.
+Additionally, establishing attorney’s fees, in this instance, merely as a percentage of the award is not an appropriate criterion for determining reasonable attorney’s fees because doing so contravenes the statute’s purpose of protecting tenants who are victims of illegal entry.
+Our Supreme Court has recognized the disparity of power between landlords and tenants and has acknowledged that subjecting landlords to the payment of punitive damages materially increases the likelihood of deterring landlords’ abuses of power.

-The judgment is reversed only as to the awards of attorney's fees and damages and the case is remanded for further proceedings to determine, consistent with this opinion, the reasonable amount of attorney's fees and damages that the plaintiffs may recover.
+The judgment is reversed only as to the awards of attorney’s fees and damages and the case is remanded for further proceedings to determine, consistent with this opinion, the reasonable amount of attorney’s fees and damages that the plaintiff may recover.
 The judgment is affirmed in all other respects.

 In this opinion the other judges concurred.